 You will also need a recall clearance letter from the manufacturer.
 You'll have 45 days after you import an RV into Canada to supply this letter to RIV but it's recommended that you get your clearance documents early in the process.
 Contact the manufacturer with the vehicle serial number and and your request.
 Documents remain valid for 30 days prior to import and you can, if you wish, submit your recall information to RIV before you import the vehicle.

 If you've followed all these steps for importing an RV, plus gathered all the documents outlined by the RIV website, you should now be ready to fax or courier the required forms to the border crossing where you plan to enter Canada.
 (They require the paperwork at least 3 days before you cross the border.)
 Not all border crossings support the procedure for importing vehicles.
-Here is a list of entry points.
+Locate a port of entry here.

 If you need to ship the RV instead of driving it home, you cannot do so without hiring a customs broker.
 Similarly, if all of this is just too much work, and you're willing to pay someone else to handle all the paperwork required to import an RV, you can hire a customs brokers who will do all the work for you.